jeanmathieupotvin/transltr/tests/testthat/_snaps/class-block.md

       Error:
       ! 'path' must be equal to 'a', or 'b'.

-# block() validates source_key
+# block() validates source_lang

     Code
       block("")
     Condition
       Error:
-      ! 'source_key' must be a non-NA and non-empty character of length 1.
+      ! 'source_lang' must be a non-NA and non-empty character of length 1.

-# block() checks that there is at least one translation corresponding to source_key
+# block() checks that there is at least one translation corresponding to source_lang

     Code
       block("en")
     Condition
       Error:
-      ! a translation corresponding to 'source_key' must be passed to '...'.
+      ! a translation corresponding to 'source_lang' must be passed to '...'.
       It is treated as the source text.

-# .block() validates source_key
+# .block() validates source_lang

     Code
       .block("")
     Condition
       Error:
-      ! 'source_key' must be a non-NA and non-empty character of length 1.
+      ! 'source_lang' must be a non-NA and non-empty character of length 1.

 # .block() validates source_text